Lithium metal battery

-Lithium metal batteries are primary batteries that have metallic lithium as an anode.
-These types of batteries are also referred to as lithium-metal batteries after lithium-ion batteries had been invented.
-Most lithium metal batteries are non-rechargeable.
-However, rechargeable lithium metal batteries are also under development.
+Lithium metal batteries are nonrechargeable primary batteries that have metallic lithium as an anode.
+The name refers to the metal as to distinguish them from rechargeable lithium-ion batteries, which use lithiated metal oxides as the cathode material.
+Although most lithium metal batteries are non-rechargeable, rechargeable lithium metal batteries are also under development.
 Since 2007, Dangerous Goods Regulations differentiate between lithium metal batteries (UN 3090) and lithium-ion batteries (UN 3480).

 They stand apart from other batteries in their high charge density and high cost per unit.
 Depending on the design and chemical compounds used, lithium cells can produce voltages from 1.5 V (comparable to a zinc–carbon or alkaline battery) to about 3.7 V.